Mile High Retina: Mark E. Patron, MD

 More serious retinal problems may be treated with in-office laser procedures or surgery.
 Vitrectomy surgery, in which Dr. Patron removes the vitreous from your eye, may be an option in the setting of chronic, persistent floaters.

-Flashes and floaters usually are not a problem, but the best way to make sure — and get peace of mind about your eyesight — is to reach out to Mile High Retina by phone or online today.
+Flashes and floaters usually are not a problem, but the best way to make sure — and get peace of mind about your eyesight — is to reach out to Mile High Retina by phone today.